 I love how easy this recipe is.
-Warm the ham, stir the glaze together, brush on the ham, finish in the oven.
+Warm the ham, stir the glaze, brush the ham, finish in the oven.
 That’s it!

-It’s so easy, that you’ll have plenty of time to prepare sides like Scalloped Potatoes and Ham or Creamed Corn Casserole while it bakes.
+It’s so easy, that you’ll have plenty of time to prepare sides like Scalloped Potatoes and Ham, Scalloped Pineapple, or Creamed Corn Casserole while it bakes.

 I used a spiral sliced half ham, but you can use this recipe for a unsliced ham or a whole ham (see the notes in the recipe card for increasing the amounts for a whole ham).